 FILExt is one of the widely-known sites to identify file types.
 It includes a vast database of file extensions and the various programs that use them.
 When you want to know the file extension, simply enter it into the search box of FILExt and hit its Search button.
 If the file type is listed in any of the FILExt databases, data related to it will be shown on a results page.
 If it’s not, the user will be offered a link to a page with hints on how to do further research.
 What’s unique about FILExt.com is that it is a file extension reference library for a variety of file types.
 The site has an alphabetical index of nearly 1526 extensions.

-OpenWith is capable of providing its users with detailed information about most file extension and links to free programs that can open and create each type of file.
-One great feature about this program is that it comes with an app that works even when you are offline.
-Also, it can determine the software you will be requiring to access the file once you have discovered that it isn’t a malware after all.
+OpenWith is capable of providing its users with detailed information about most file extensions and links to free programs that can open and create each type of file.
+One great feature of this program is that it comes with an app that works even when you are offline.
+Also, it can determine the software you will be requiring to access the file once you have discovered that it isn’t malware after all.

 Let us know if you know any other free way to open unknown file extensions.

 How to change file type in Windows?

 If you want to change the file type extension or format on Windows 11/10, the following methods can help you.

 - By converting the file

 Hope this helps